 He also undertook over two years of Specialist Training in Shoulder surgery and performs both open and arthroscopic shoulder procedures.
 Mr Crook has published extensively with research interests including Tennis elbow, Wrist Arthritis and Tendon Surgery.
 He has presented work Internationally in America, Australia, New Zealand, Hong Kong and many parts of Europe.

 He has a particular interest in Upper Limb Sport Injuries having completed a Post graduate Diploma in Sports and Exercise Medicine and is a Member of the Royal College of Surgeons’ Faculty of Sports and Exercise Medicine.
+Tim will also see patients who need hand, wrist and elbow surgery, Upper Limb Surgery, Sports Injuries, Trauma surgery and collagenase injections for Dupuytren's disease.
 He was associated with the medical team at Portsmouth Football Club during their 2008 FA Cup winning season.